kism/archivepodcast/README.md

 `"webroot"` The folder to download to and serve the podcast files from

-* If using standalone version set this to your nginx webroot
-* If using the standalone version set this to whichever folder you want

 ### Podcast Settings

 In an array called podcast, there is an object per podcast for the options